UCREL/experimental-wsd/README.md

 ### English WSD

-This has come from [Raganato et al. 2017](https://aclanthology.org/E17-1010.pdf) it downloads the following training and test datasets:
+This has come from [Raganato et al. 2017](https://aclanthology.org/E17-1010.pdf) (website of the dataset [http://lcl.uniroma1.it/wsdeval/home](http://lcl.uniroma1.it/wsdeval/home)) it downloads the following training and test datasets too [./data/WSD_Evaluation_Framework/](./data/WSD_Evaluation_Framework/):

 - Training
     * SemCor